Dehydration Headache: An Overview

 Headache pain doesn't improve

-In the event that you still have headaches even after replenishing yourself by drinking water, resting, and taking over-the-counter pain meds, call your medical services provider.
-Most drying-out migraines get better following a couple of long stretches of water and rest.
+If you still have headaches even after replenishing yourself by drinking water, resting, and taking over-the-counter pain meds, call your medical services provider.
+Most drying-out migraines get better after several long stretches of water and rest.

 Pain returns or is severe: